When police raided serial killer John Wayne Gacy's house at 8213 West Summerdale Ave. in Chicago's Norwood Park in 1978, they uncovered 29 bodies.

 When he got out less than two years later, John Wayne Gacy outwardly tried to return to normal life.
 At the dawn of the 1970s, he married his second wife and moved into a new home at 8213 West Summerdale Avenue.
 But John Wayne Gacy’s house would soon become the scene of dozens of depraved murders.

 The Brutal Murders That Unfolded Inside John Wayne Gacy’s House

 Between 1972 and 1976, John Wayne Gacy murdered at least 33 young men and boys.
 The killer later told police that he’d committed all his murders at his house on Summerdale Avenue.

 Gacy’s job as a construction worker became his primary method of drawing in unsuspecting young men.
 He offered them paid, part-time work for cash, only to torture and strangle them to death.
-According to Patch, the new house includes a big backyard, fireplace, and updated kitchen.

 When the ruthless killer wasn’t working or performing as “Pogo the Clown” at children’s birthday parties, he was raping and killing adolescents.
 The deranged serial killer only became suspect to police when several teenage boys reported him for sexual assault.